 Mini Banh Mi Sandwich is great for BBQ season; it does need a little preparation time, though the chicken is lemongrass marinated and the carrots and daikon in a sweet and sour marinade.
 This sandwich is my favourite, if not my top 3, certainly!
 This Vietnamese sandwich was created in Indochine times when the French occupied Vietnam.
 That’s why the baguette bread is used, but the rest is all Vietnam flavours!
-A really popular dish on the streets of Vietnam, you can make the recipe with tofu, shrimp, pork, etc.
+A trendy dish on the streets of Vietnam, you can make the recipe with tofu, shrimp, pork, etc.

 The Lemongrass Chicken

 This chicken is marinated in a lovely aromatic lemongrass sweet and sour marinade, making it perfect for the grill!
-I’ve used chicken breast for this recipe for a faster marinating time, but if you want to do it the authentic Vietnamese, take the upper chicken leg meat.
-The marinade leftover on the meat makes this irresistible caramelized crust to your chicken, simply divine stuff!
+I’ve used chicken breast for this recipe for a faster marinating time, but if you want to do it in authentic Vietnamese, take the upper chicken leg meat.
+The marinade left on the meat makes this irresistible caramelized crust to your chicken, simply divine stuff!
 Lemongrass chicken is a dish on its own and can also be served with rice vermicelli or rice.

-The lemongrass stick preparation is fairly easy; I usually unfreeze the sticks I need an hour ahead, then cut the ends and outer layer and keep the more tender bit in the center.
+The lemongrass stick preparation is pretty easy; I usually unfreeze the sticks I need an hour ahead, then cut the ends and outer layer and keep the more tender bit in the center.
 This is where all the aroma and tenderness are.
 I blend the sticks with everything so the flavours merge quickly into the chicken.

 The Carrot-Daikon Salad

-Carrots, we all know, but Daikon is not as popular for Westerners.
+Carrots, we all know, but daikon is not as popular for Westerners.
 It does look like a massive big white carrot and tastes like a radish, although softer.
 You’ll find daikon in an Asian Store.
 As for the cutting of the veggies, I’ve used a simple cheese grater, but it’s slightly nicer and a tad bigger; if you have a mandoline or spiralizer, go ahead with that.
 You want a little crunch on your veggies!
 The marinade to pickle the carrot and daikon is a sweet and sour base.
 I used honey and warmed it in the microwave for 15 seconds to incorporate it into the vinegar and water.
-You could also use simple white sugar; if you are a fancy Canadian, maple syrup would do great too!
+You could also use simple white sugar; if you are a fancy Canadian, maple syrup would do great, too!
 Before adding to the sandwich, discard the marinade.

 The Fish Sauce Matters